 By the time S02 made a complete orbit around a dark patch of nothing, the existence of black holes could not have been clearer.
 Since then, astronomers have made other direct observations of black holes.

 In 2012 Gezari led a team that observed, with unprecedented detail, a tidal disruption event—a tame name for a black hole ripping apart the entrails of a star that got too close.
 A stellar homicide in another galaxy looks a bit like a brighter, longer supernova, thanks to the rest of the star being flung apart.
 “I used to call it the ‘fingerprints’ of the victim—which, in this case, is the star,” Gezari says.

-More events, such as the merger of two black holes and the ensuing gravitational waves captured by the Laser Interferometer Gravitational-Wave Observatory (LIGO) and the Virgo experiment, have given further proof that these objects exist.
-But perhaps the most stunning evidence thus far is the Event Horizon Telescope’s (EHT’s) image of a supermassive black hole with billions of solar masses at the center of the galaxy Messier 87 (M87).
+More events, such as the merger of two black holes and the ensuing gravitational waves captured by the Laser Interferometer Gravitational-wave Observatory (LIGO) and the Virgo experiment, have given further proof that these objects exist.
+But perhaps the most stunning evidence thus far is the image taken by the Event Horizon Telescope (EHT) of a supermassive black hole with billions of solar masses at the center of the galaxy Messier 87.
 The now iconic image of a black circle ringed with the intense light of an accretion disk the size of our solar system has eliminated any room for doubt.

 These observations of black holes and their shadows are more than just confirmations of Einstein’s theory.
 As the EHT’s resolution increases, it will test the very theories that first predicted their existence.
 “Black hole shadows are a good test in that alternative theories predict something different than what general relativity predicts,” says Feryal Özel, an astrophysicist at the University of Arizona and the EHT.